 It is usual for retention to be paid at two different times during the construction process.
 Often half of the retention will be paid following the completion of the job.
 The other half will be paid after the defects liability period ends.
 This is when employers agree a time to examine a completed job for defects and damages.
 According to standard contracts an employer should receive full payment following this period.

-The initial work contract should specify the due dates for payment and the final payment date.
+The initial works contract should specify the due dates for payment and the final payment date for payment of the retention.
 However the contract you signed might not specify these dates.
-Section 110 of the Construction Act specifies that these payments must be outlined in the contract.
+Section 110 of the Construction Act specifies that these payment dates must be outlined in the contract.
 If not outlined in the contract, employers are bound by the payment terms set out in the Construction Act and Scheme for Construction Contracts.
 If nothing is set out in the contract about retention payment dates then the due date is likely to be 30 days after completion or the making of a claim for payment of the retention.
-The final date for payment where the contract is silent will be 17 days later.
+The final date for payment where the contract is silent will be 17 days after the due date.

 If the employer or contractor ignores the application for retention release, you are entitled to receive your retention regardless of their intentions.
-They can file a claim against you later if they have valid evidence of defects.
+They must pay first and argue later as they can file a claim against you after paying if they have valid evidence of defects.
 However, this does not change the fact that you are entitled to recover retention if they do not issue a formal notice.

 In short, you’ll need to follow these steps:

 - Calculate the contract due dates and final payment dates for the retention payments